MyHeritage: 2008–2012: Acquisitions and expansion

-2013–present: Partnerships, further growth, and beyond
+2013–present: partnerships, further growth, and beyond

-In 2013, MyHeritage entered into a strategic partnership to allow FamilySearch to use its technologies.
+In 2013, MyHeritage entered into a partnership to allow FamilySearch to use its technologies.
 At the time of the deal, MyHeritage had 75 million registered users and 1.6 billion people profiles.
 The company also gained access to all United States census records from 1790 to 1940.
 In April 2013, MyHeritage released Family Tree Builder 7.0, which included new features like sync, Unicode, and record matches.
 MyHeritage also introduced a web feature called Record Detective that automatically makes connections between different historical records.

 In 2014, MyHeritage announced partnerships and collaborations with other companies and entities.
 In February 2014, the company partnered with BillionGraves to digitize and document graves and cemeteries worldwide.
 In October 2014, the company partnered with EBSCO Information Services to provide educational institutions (libraries, universities, etc.) with free access to MyHeritage's database of historical records.
-In December 2014, MyHeritage entered into an agreement with the Danish National Archives to index Census records and Parish registers from 1646 to 1930 (a total of around 120 million records).
+In December 2014, MyHeritage entered into an agreement with the Danish National Archives to index census records and parish registers from 1646 to 1930 (a total of around 120 million records).
 The company also surpassed 5 billion historical records in their database in 2014 and launched the Instant Discoveries feature, which enables users to add whole branches of relatives to their family tree at once.

 In 2015, MyHeritage reached 6.3 billion historical records, 200 million photographs, 80 million registered users, and availability in 42 languages.
 It also released the Global Name Translation technology, which automatically translates names from different languages to make searching for ancestors more efficient.